alekshoi/ProxyServer/README.md

 # ProxyServer
-Made a proxyserver in C# for the midterm for the course Introduction to Operating Systems
+Made a proxyserver in C# for the midterm exam in the course Introduction to Operating Systems